tthaiyan1/socialHealth/README.md

 # socialHealth
 This is a project to monitor and analyze company's social medias posts/comments.
-The backend is using Jupyter Python notebook to download data from Facebook and Twitter.
-Data is saved in mySQL database The front end is using Python Flask for user interaction and visualization.
+The backend is using Python and Jupyter Python notebook to download data from Facebook & Twitter and populate anlytics result.
+Data and result is saved in mySQL database.
+The front end is using Python Flask for user interaction and visualization.

 File and Folder structure:
 app.py is the main Flask web application file. templates and static folder is for Flask web application to load pictures and web pages.